Gabriel Torres (Brazilian footballer)

-Gabriel Torres (born 6 January 1996) is a Brazilian footballer who currently plays for Phoenix Rising FC in the USL Championship.
+Gabriel Torres (born 6 January 1996) is a Brazilian footballer who currently plays for El Paso Locomotive FC in the USL Championship.

 Career

 UDC

 Torres played three years of college soccer at the University of the District of Columbia from 2016 to 2018.
 While playing with the Firebirds, Torres made 55 appearances, scoring 34 goals and tallying 21 assists.

 The Villages SC

 During his 2018 season, Torres appeared for USL PDL side The Villages SC.

 Chattanooga FC

 Following college, Torres joined NPSL side Chattanooga FC for their 2019 season.

 Hartford Athletic

 On 9 December 2019, Torres joined USL Championship side Hartford Athletic ahead of their 2020 season.
 He made his debut on 20 July 2020, starting against Loudoun United.
-He scored his first professional goal on July 25, 2020 against Philadelphia Union II and was named to USL Championship Team of the Week.
+He scored his first professional goal on July 25, 2020, against Philadelphia Union II and was named to USL Championship Team of the Week.
 He finished the season with two goals and six assists in Hartford's fifteen regular season and postseason games.
 He was re-signed with the club for the 2021 season in December 2020.